AngryMane/cap-sample/README.md

 # cap-sample

-cap-sample is a sample rpc client and server using capnproto, EzPRCServer.
+cap-sample is a sample rpc client and server using capnproto, TwoPartyClent and TwoPartyServer.
+If you need a sample of EzRpcServer and Client, see older version of this repository.

 ## Directory structure